-From its distinctive blue-and-orange graphic design scheme to its tips on properly reporting phishing scams, Melania’s booklet matches almost entirely word-for-word the FTC’s 2014 pamphlet.
+From its distinctive blue-and-orange graphic design scheme to its tips on properly reporting phishing scams, Melania’s booklet matches almost word-for-word the FTC’s 2014 pamphlet.

 Nat Wood, the FTC's associate director for consumer and business education, told VICE News that a version of the pamphlet has been in circulation since 2009.
 He said that Melania authored a letter at the top of the pamphlet.